laiky2506/ace_resource/README.md

 ![Image](img/q1/img_007.jpg)

 ### CONCLUSION:
-<p> From the graph above, Silhouette score is maximized at k =3.
-The distinctive number of formulations is equal to the n_cluster with the peak Silhoutte score which is 3.</p>
+<p>From the graph above, the Silhouette score is maximized at k =3.
+The distinctive number of formulations is equal to the n_cluster with the peak Silhouette score which is 3.</p>

-<p> The histogram below show the distribution of formulation predicted by K Mean Clustering unsupervised machine learning model with n_cluster=3. </p>
+<p>The histogram below shows the distribution of formulation predicted by K Mean Clustering unsupervised machine learning model with n_cluster=3.</p>

 ![image](https://user-images.githubusercontent.com/8416037/185741739-719661ab-ccaa-4057-ab36-7abe02b1d40d.png)